-Anne-Marie Houy Shaver is a musicologist, flutist, and educator originally from the Texas Hill Country.
-Currently, she is pursuing a PhD in musicology at Arizona State University with advisor Dr. Sabine Feisst.
+Anne-Marie Houy Shaver is a musicologist, flutist, and educator based in the Texas Hill Country.
+She is a doctoral candidate in musicology at Arizona State University with advisor Dr. Sabine Feisst.
 Anne-Marie's focus is ecomusicology and she is part of the Acoustic Ecology Lab at ASU.
 She also holds a Deep Listening Certificate.

 Anne-Marie holds a bachelor of arts degree in music from Abilene Christian University ('12) and a dual masters degree in music history and flute performance from Baylor University ('15).
 Her thesis advisor was Dr. Robin Wallace.
 Past flute teachers include Jennifer Hallford, Sheila Kraus, Marcia Straughn, Dr. Karla Ordonez, and